alexirpan/alexirpan.github.io/_posts/2015-09-24-how-an-audio-play-about-a-time-traveling-pony-turned-me-into-a-fanboy.markdown

 Parting Remarks
 -----------------------------

-If you do decided to listen to the series, I recommend listening in episode order.
+If you do decided to listen to the series, you can do so [here.](http://ponyinabox.com/shows/doctor-whooves) I recommend listening in episode order.
 Should you get bored, each story arc is only 2-3 episodes long, and there's little continuity between them, so you're free to jump to the better episodes.
 Here's my short list, with the standard your mileage may vary caveat.